401-project-SGON/Code-Academy-Style-App/README.md

 ## Middleware:

-* The express router middleware provides the base routing capability.
+* The express router middleware provides the base routing capabilities
-* A custom handle-errors module implements and extends the HTTP-errors npm middleware package.
+* A custom handle-errors module implements and extends the HTTP-errors npm middleware package
 * An auth middleware module leverages two npm modules (bcrypt, jsonwebtoken) and the module to provide user sign-up and user sign-in functionality as well as session authentication/authorization.
-* Oauth, Bearer and access control middleware.
+* Custom Oauth, Bearer and access control middleware
 * The mongoose npm module is used for interaction with the mongo database

 Individual resources (user, sign in,signup...) have dedicated dynamic models.
 These models are the interface between the routers and the mongo database.
 The dynamic model takes in a request from a route and calls it then returns a response to the route once a request has been processed in the model.

-mongoose & model: The dynamic models leverage the required mongoose client module to create new schemas in the mongo database and to execute CRUD operations on mongo documents.
+mongoose & model: The dynamic model system leverages the required mongoose client module to create new schemas in the MongoDB database and executes CRUD operations on MongoDB documents.
 Currently supported resources include:

 - user
 - editor
 - admin